 - FEAR – The feeling of being afraid.

 - ANGER – A strong feeling of annoyance, displeasure, or hostility.

 - DISGUST – A feeling of revulsion or profound disapproval aroused by something unpleasant or offensive.

 There are lots of ways to get your kids talking to you about their emotions, the characters from Inside Out are just a fun and easy way to do that.

 I've gone a little crazy buying up every Inside Out toy I can find.
 I recently went to my local Walmart and found a great collection of Inside Out toys.
 We got the entire exclusive plush set to bring home with us.

 I like to tell people that my girls like to carry all of their emotions around with them.
 Now I have proof.

 My youngest loves Joy the most, while my oldest likes Disgust.
-Which is fitting for a 7 going on 17 year old.
+Which is fitting for a seven going on 17-year-old.